mrlasdt/knowledge_note/notes/Operating-System/Threads, Processes & Dispatching.md

   + Process: one or more threads, along with their execution state:
     + Part is shared among all threads in the process.
     + Part of the process state is private to a thread.
-  + Execution state: everything that can affect, or be affect by a thread: Code, data, registers, call stack, open files, netowrk connections
+  + Execution state: everything that can affect, or be affect by a thread: Code, data, registers, call stack, open files, network connections
 + **A simple thread API**: Thread libraries, whether for use in the operating system kernel or in application code, provide the ability to perform asynchronous procedure call.
 + **Thread implementations**:
   + Basically, it is implementing the ability to save one thread's state and restore another.